cph-cachet/research.package/README.md

 - the overall [software architecture](https://www.researchpackage.org/software-architecture) of ResearchPackage
 - how to create an [informed consent](https://www.researchpackage.org/consent) flow
 - how to define and run [user surveys](https://www.researchpackage.org/survey)
-- how to define and run [cognitive tests](https://www.researchpackage.org/create-cognitive-tests)

 The [ResearchPackage Flutter API](https://pub.dev/documentation/research_package/latest/) is available (and maintained) as part of the package release at pub.dev.